Critical configurations for three projective views: Introduction

-This result is similar to what was found in \cite{HK}, although one previously unknown critical configuration (twisted cubic through two camera centers) has been found.
+The result in \cref{thr:main_theorem} is similar to what was found in \cite{HK}, although one critical configuration (twisted cubic + secant line) is new.
 Still, even though many of the results are the same, the techniques for obtaining them are new.
-We will be using the techniques developed in \cite{twoViews}.
-Hopefully this paper will provide insight as to how tools from algebraic geometry can be used to study critical configurations, as it relies less on computations and ad hoc examples, and more on the general properties of the varieties in question.
+We use the techniques developed in \cite{twoViews} and classify the critical configurations by considering the possible intersections of multi-view varieties, rather than relying on computations and ad hoc examples.
 We also hope that these new techniques will allow classification of critical configurations in more complicated scenarios in future work.

-In \cref{sec:background}, we introduce the main concepts, such as cameras and critical configurations, as well as some general results on critical configurations. \cref{sec:approach} gives an introduction to the approach used to find critical configurations. \cref{sec:two-view_results} gives a brief summary of the key results from the two-view case neccesary for the three-view classification.
+In \cref{sec:background}, we introduce the main concepts, such as cameras and critical configurations, as well as some general results on critical configurations. \cref{sec:approach} describes the approach used to find critical configurations. \cref{sec:two-view_results} gives a summary of the key results from the two-view case necessary for the three-view classification.
 Sections \ref{sec:preliminary_three_views} and \ref{sec:critical_configurations_for_three_views} make up the main part of this paper.
-Here we show that critical configurations for three views need to lie on the intersection of three ruled quadrics, and describe exactly which such intersections constitute a critical configuration.
+Here we show that critical configurations for three views need to lie on the intersection of three ruled quadrics and describe exactly which such intersections constitute a critical configuration.